All new leave applications will require the approval of employee's Line Manager

 To support Leave Entitlements which do not start or end with calendar year, such as those of contract based employees.
 For example, a contract that starts from 1 June and ends at 31 May next year will usually come with Leave Entitlements that coincide with the contractual period.

-Earned Immediately - This is the default option, whereby an employee will be able to apply for the total entitlement immediately.
+Earned Immediately - Entire leave entitlement will be earned immediately at the "Earning Start" date.
 Typical use cases include Hospitalization or Maternity Leaves.

-Prorated Monthly (Over a Year) - With this option, an employee will earn 1/12 of total entitlement with each month served.
+Prorated - With this option, an employee will earn a portion of total entitlement with each month or day served, depending on the "Accrual Period" setting (Monthly or Daily).
 Typical use cases include Annual Leave or other paid leaves.

 Earning Start - "Earning Start" is used in conjunction with "Earning Policy" to determine the first date that an employee starts to earn current leave entitlement.
 For instance, if an employee joins at 15 June 2016 with a yearly Annual Leave entitlement of 12 days, then by 15 July 2016 he/ she would have earned 1 day of Annual Leave.
 The employee would have zero Annual Leave entitlement for the period before 15 July 2016.
 With each full month served, he/ she will continue to earn the rest of the Annual Leave entitlement until the maximum allowed.

 While your employees could apply their leaves immediately without having set up Leave Approval Workflow, only your HR.my Administrator or HR.my Manager would be able to review all leave applications.